jahnavikatikitala/WeatherApplication/README.md

 ```
 %sql SELECT location, weather_date, (attributes->>'temperature')::numeric AS latest_temperature from weather.weather_hourly_forecast where weather_date >= timezone('utc', now()) - interval '1 day' and weather_date <= timezone('utc', now()) + interval '5 day' and location = '25.8600,-97.4200';
 ```

+List of services:
+1. Postgres
+Created a new postgres instance to initialize the weather information table and the location table.
+The component #2(Weather Information fetcher) connects to this database and pushes the information fetched from tomorrow.io api.
+The weather information table is created as a partitioned table which is partitioned by date.
+This allows for dropping older data easily by dropping the partition table if the scale grows.
+Currently, the Weather Information fetcher creates the partitions as well drops the older partitions, this can be moved to a different job(scheduler) - which runs on a daily basis to create new partitions and drops older partitions.

+2. Weather Information fetcher
+This application will get current and forecast information from tomorrow.io timeline API for locations present in 'weather.locations' table.
+The information is then published to postgres  updating previous entries and inserting new entries.
+Note that for this application, the forecast information is updated every hour.

+3. Jupyter
+The required libraries are available in the docker container to connect to postgres.

 Rationale behind the design/technology choices: